the-turing-way/the-turing-way/book/website/reproducible-research/code-reuse/code-reuse-templates.md

 ### 3. **They Make It Easy to Join a Project**

+When new team members join your project, they can quickly get up to speed if the structure is clear and consistent.
+Templates make onboarding a breeze by eliminating the guesswork about how things are set up.

+> *"I remember onboarding a new colleague last year.
+Thanks to the structured template we used, she was productive on day one!"*

 ### 4. **They Make Research Reproducible**

 ### 5. **They Save Time**